kostandinang/quartz/content/index.md

 > [!warning] Work in Progress

 Note:
-_As this will be an ever-evolving space, make sure to check the graph for new nodes._
+_As this will be an ever-evolving space, make sure to check the pages or graph on the right for new nodes._